-- 1. First offense: Saturday School, parent contact, assigned 3-hour substance abuse counseling by a counselor (failure to attend counseling will result in suspension, ISD or alternative school placement).
-District Attorney will be notified. - 2.
-Second offense: 3-day suspension or alternative school placement, contact with A.B.L.E.
+- 1. First offense: 3 Day Suspension, parent contact, assigned 3-hour substance abuse counseling by a counselor (failure to attend counseling could result alternative school placement), placement on probation plan, & contact with A.B.L.E.
+Commission. - 2.
+Second offense: 5-day suspension, contact with A.B.L.E.
 Commission, pursuant to the Prevention of Youth Access to Tobacco Act. - 3.
-Third & future offenses: Alternative school placement, as well as notification to the A.B.L.E.
+Third & future offenses: Alternative or Virtual School placement, as well as notification to the A.B.L.E.
 Commission.